 Fuel Source Carbon Emission Factor

-Electricity $7.07 \text{ x } 10^{-4} \text{ metric tons } \text{CO}2/\text{kWh}$
+Electricity 7.07 x 10 -4 metric tons CO 2 /kWh

 Natural Gas 0.0053 metric tons CO 2 /therm

 On January 20, 2021, President Biden issued Executive Order (E.O.)
-139902, which noted that it is essential that agencies capture the full costs of greenhouse gas emissions as accurately as possible, including by taking global damages into account and that doing so facilitates sound decision-making, recognizes the breadth of climate impacts, and supports the international leadership of the United States on climate issues.
-To that end, DOE has estimated the cost and relative savings of greenhouse gas emissions associated with adoption of improved model building energy codes. (see Section 5).
+13990, which noted that it is essential that agencies capture the full costs of greenhouse gas emissions as accurately as possible, including by taking global damages into account and that doing so facilitates sound decision-making, recognizes the breadth of climate impacts, and supports the international leadership of the United States on climate issues.
+To that end, DOE is including estimates of the absolute cost and relative costs savings